 meaningful employment opportunity and some help with training, equipment and travel expenses.
 The Boston Rowing Federation is continuing to build a network of employment opportunities and housing options for these athletes and as well as raising a fund to help cover training and travel expenses.
 Models for the Boston Rowing Federation can be seen in part in the Princeton Rowing Association which supports national team athletes training in Princeton, NJ, and Potomac Boat Club in Washington DC which has successfully helped with housing and travel expenses.

 Applicant athletes would be expected to meet US senior team standards.
 They will be selected by BRF upon consultation with experts who may include national team coaches, the US Rowing High Performance Director, and senior university coaches.
 BRF is agnostic as to club affiliation, boat class or gender.
 Under the current national team structure it is doubtful that more than a half-dozen athletes would meet our criteria and be willing to commit to training in Boston through a quadrennial.
-Depending on the success of the Federation, its purpose might be expanded after the Rio Olympics in 2016.

-BRF will partner with Community Rowing Inc. which has agreed to take on the role of Fiscal Sponsor.
+BRF has partnered with Community Rowing Inc. which has agreed to take on the role of Fiscal Sponsor.
 All donations will be made to CRI which will disperse according to the advice of BRF and consistent with all applicable laws governing charitable activities.
 Funding requests for the athletes will be reviewed on a case by case basis by the Board of BRF and a Performance Committee.
 In no case will a conflicted party be involved in any selection or funding decisions.